Clinical Research in Obstructive Sleep Apnea

 Obstructive sleep apnea is a serious sleep disorder that occurs when the upper airway is partially or completely obstructed during sleep causing disordered breathing and hypoxia – below normal levels of oxygen in the blood.

-Apnimed has initiated a Phase 2 clinical trial called MARIPOSA to study two combinations of oral drugs (AD109 and AD504) as possible treatments for obstructive sleep apnea.
+Apnimed has completed a large Phase 2 clinical trial called MARIPOSA to study two combinations of oral drugs (AD109 and AD504) as possible treatments for obstructive sleep apnea.

 FOR ADDITIONAL INFORMATION: